jakemcc/jakemccrary.com/source/_posts/2020-02-25-auto-syncing-a-git-repository.markdown

 ---

 Off and on I've experimented with keeping notes in a plain text format.
-Most recently this has been me keeping track of notes using [org-mode]().
+Most recently this has been me keeping track of notes using [Org mode](https://orgmode.org/).

 I keep my notes in a git repository in my home directory, `~/org/`.
 I want those notes to be synced between my various machines.